zabokaa/FeminismQuiz/README.md

 # :purple_circle: *Feminism Quiz* :purple_circle:

-Feminism Quiz is an educational and informativ site with questions about the history and stepstones of feminist movements in Germany.
-The user can check their knowledge and can close gaps in their knowledge while having fun playing a game.
+Feminism Quiz is an educational and informative site with questions about the history and milestones of feminist movements in Germany.
+Users can assess their knowledge and fill gaps in their understanding while enjoying a game.

-HERE SCREENSHOTS OF DEPLYED SITE FOR VARIOUS SCREEN SIZES
+HERE SCREENSHOTS OF DEPLOYED SITE FOR VARIOUS SCREEN SIZES

 💜 The deployed page can be found [here](https://zabokaa.github.io/FeminismQuiz/) ✊